 Some steps you could take to increase your borrowing power include:

-Your interest rate will influence the overall size of your ongoing repayments, making it one of the more important variables at play when calculating your borrowing power.
+Your interest rate will influence the overall size of your ongoing mortgage repayments, making it one of the more important variables at play when calculating your borrowing power.

 However, there is a second, indirect way in which a home loan’s interest rate can affect your borrowing power, and even your overall eligibility for any given home loan.